contact Search

 By committing to invest in these certified projects, which offset all our emissions, Berkeley has achieved carbon neutral status.

-The carbon offset projects we support
+The carbon offset projects we have supported

 Forest protection, Brazil